chuynh18/JSMethods/README.md

 `startsWith` - returns whether string beginning matches input character(s)<br>
 `substr` - extracts a substring from a string and returns it<br>
 `substring` - extracts a substring between two specified indices and returns it<br>
+`toLocaleLowerCase`† - skipping, see toLowerCase<br>
+`toLocaleUpperCase`† - skipping, see toUpperCase<br>
+`toLowerCase`* - converts a string to lowercase letters.
+Only handling letters of the English alphabet.
+`toUpperCase`* - converts a string to uppercase letters.
+Only handling letters of the English alphabet.